Have you ever walked into a store and noticed instantly when it isn’t orderly?

 - Lighting Lights Up: Make sure that your lights light up and that the proper light switches operate the logical item within the home.
 Sometimes this can be an easy fix but can come off as confusing to someone entering a home for the first time.
 If a light switch doesn’t turn something on, it can scare a buyer, so make sure it is evident that the switch corresponds to something tangible.

 - Squeak to Ease: Make sure that doors, drawers and cabinets can all be easily opened and are not making sounds.
 These are easy fixes but can be overlooked.
 From making sure hinges are installed properly to WD40-ing joints, walk through the house to assess these features.
 Sometimes we don’t notice them over time.
 Grab a newbie and have them walk through the home to identify items which need repaired.

 On this Father’s Day I wish every father a happy day and especially to my husband, Steve Prescott, who makes our house a home with his attention to details!
-Thank you to these amazing RE/MAX agents for being great dads and models, pictured left to right; Brandon Swain, Kevin True, Luis Mendoza, Jeff Sivley, Dominic Valdez, Larry Gardner, Jason West, Steve Prescott, John Facemire and Mark Escalera!
+Thank you to these amazing RE/MAX agents for being great dads and models, pictured left to right; Brandon Swain, Kevin True, Luis Mendoza, Dominic Valdez, Larry Gardner, Jason West, Steve Prescott, and John Facemire!